 Minerals are often a main source of depletion when the body allows a virus or bacteria to invade to the point of causing extreme anguish to the digestive tract.
-At The Pet Beastro, we often like to use tissue salts (also known as cell salts) to quickly remineralize the body.
+At The Pet Beastro, we often like to use tissue salts (also known as cell salts) to remineralize the body quickly.
 These are supplements that are easily absorbable and quickly allow minerals to rebuild in the body.

-Calc Flour – Calc Flour is often known as the virus resistor because of the natural flourine.
-When flourine is deficient, the body allows viruses to invade.
+Calc Flour – Calc Flour is often known as the virus resistor because of the natural fluorine.
+When fluorine is deficient, the body allows viruses to invade.

 Nat Mur – Nat Mur is great at balancing the water in the body at a cellular level, especially when dehydration, vomiting, and diarrhea are the main symptoms.